Moons of Pluto: Mutual events

 Transits occur when one of Pluto's moons passes between Pluto and the Sun.
 This occurs when one of the satellites' orbital nodes (the points where their orbits cross Pluto's ecliptic) lines up with Pluto and the Sun.
 This can only occur at two points in Pluto's orbit; coincidentally, these points are near Pluto's perihelion and aphelion.
 Occultations occur when Pluto passes in front of and blocks one of Pluto's satellites.

 Charon has an angular diameter of 4 degrees of arc as seen from the surface of Pluto; the Sun appears much smaller, only 39 to 65 arcseconds.
 By comparison, the Moon as viewed from Earth has an angular diameter of only 31 minutes of arc, or just over half a degree of arc.
 Therefore, Charon would appear to have eight times the diameter, or 64 times the area of the Moon; this is due to Charon's proximity to Pluto rather than size, as despite having just over one-third of a Lunar radius, Earth's Moon is 20 times more distant from Earth's surface as Charon is from Pluto's.
 This proximity further ensures that a large proportion of Pluto's surface can experience an eclipse.
 Because Pluto always presents the same face towards Charon due to tidal locking, only the Charon-facing hemisphere experiences solar eclipses by Charon.

 The smaller moons can cast shadows elsewhere.
 The angular diameters of the four smaller moons (as seen from Pluto) are uncertain.
 Nix's is 3–9 minutes of arc and Hydra's is 2–7 minutes.
 These are much larger than the Sun's angular diameter, so total solar eclipses are caused by these moons.

 Eclipses by Styx and Kerberos are more difficult to estimate, as both moons are very irregular, with angular dimensions of 76.9 x 38.5 to 77.8 x 38.9 arcseconds for Styx, and 67.6 x 32.0 to 68.0 x 32.2 for Kerberos.
 As such, Styx has no annular eclipses, its widest axis being more than 10 arcseconds larger than the Sun at its largest.
 However, Kerberos, although slightly larger, cannot make total eclipses as its largest minor axis is a mere 32 arcseconds.
 Eclipses by Kerberos and Styx will entirely consist of partial and hybrid eclipses, with total eclipses being extremely rare.

 The next period of mutual events due to Charon will begin in October 2103, peak in 2110, and end in January 2117.
 During this period, solar eclipses will occur once each Plutonian day, with a maximum duration of 90 minutes.

 Exploration

 The Pluto system was visited by the New Horizons spacecraft in July 2015.
-Images with resolutions of up to 330 meters per pixel were returned of Nix and up to 1.1 kilometers per pixel of Hydra.
+Images with resolutions of up to 330 meters per pixel were returned of Nix and up to 1.1 km per pixel of Hydra.
 Lower-resolution images were returned of Styx and Kerberos.